-- Closing of all schools including institutions of higher learning and banning of public gatherings including sporting events for 15 days from 16th March 2020 - Release of over 4000 prisoners to prevent overcrowding in prisons and contain the spread of the coronavirus - Postponement of elections from 29th August 2020 to a new date to be determined - Effective 20th March, all arriving passengers face mandatory quarantine for 14 days - Closure of its land borders to nearly all human traffic from 23rd March - Closure of all-night clubs and places of entertainment effective 20th March until further notice - Government employees ordered to work from home - As of 1st April, suspension of mass gatherings in places of worship including mosques and churches - COVID-19 Response Fund established for resource mobilization.
+- On April 8, the Prime Minister declared a state of emergency for 5 months under Article 93 of the constitution, which allows it to impose more stringent measures. - Closing of all schools including institutions of higher learning and banning of public gatherings including sporting events for 15 days from 16th March 2020 - Release of over 4000 prisoners to prevent overcrowding in prisons and contain the spread of the coronavirus - Postponement of elections from 29th August 2020 to a new date to be determined - Effective 20th March, all arriving passengers face mandatory quarantine for 14 days - All movements across land borders, except for the flow of cargo and essential goods, are suspended effective 23rd March - Closure of all-night clubs and places of entertainment effective 20th March until further notice - Wearing of face masks is mandatory when visiting 'service providing' places such as shops and everyone must stand at least two strides apart - Government employees ordered to work from home - Sporting activities at all levels are prohibited - Greetings by handshake are banned - As of 1st April, suspension of mass gatherings in places of worship including mosques and churches - COVID-19 Response Fund established for resource mobilization.
 Comprises both private and public institutions.
-Contributions are both financial and non-financial and include buildings, hotels, vehicles, sanitary items, masks, etc.
+Contributions are both financial and nonfinancial and include buildings, hotels, vehicles, sanitary items, masks, etc. - Emergency support of \$82.8M from the World Bank to mitigate the economic impact of COVID-19

-- Emergency support of \$82.8M from the World Bank to mitigate the economic impact of COVID-19 - Ethiopia has relaxed rules for mobile banking and money transfers, opening the market to all local businesses to encourage people to go cashless to control the spread of coronavirus - Commercial banks ordered to give priority to importers that import goods to combat COVID-19 like ventilators, sanitary goods and medical equipment, including testing kits, when providing forex. - Ministerial level macro-economic management sub-committee has been set up - Waived all duties and taxes on all medical supplies and equipment imported to fight COVID- 19
+- Ethiopia has relaxed rules for mobile banking and money transfers, opening the market to all local businesses to encourage people to go cashless to control the spread of coronavirus - Commercial banks ordered to give priority to importers that import goods to combat COVID-19 like ventilators, sanitary goods and medical equipment, including testing kits, when providing forex. - Ministerial level macro-economic management sub-committee has been set up

-Ethiopian Airlines continues to operate concentrating mainly on cargo deliveries and scaled down passenger flights by about 90% Border closure in effect but no restrictions on cargo movements from Djibouti to Ethiopia.
+- Waived all duties and taxes on all medical supplies and equipment imported to fight COVID- 19 - Ethiopian Airlines continues to operate concentrating mainly on cargo deliveries and scaled down passenger flights by about 90% - Border closure in effect but no restrictions on cargo movements from Djibouti to Ethiopia.
 Custom offices operating on both sides.
-However, shortage of trucks to Djibouti due to spike in demand Djibouti Port operational for Ethiopian service.
-However, extended lockdown in Djibouti affecting operational hours for Shipping Lines and the storage space shortage in Djibouti port adds costs and time to the clearance of containers at the port.
-Ethiopia-Sudan border is closed to all traffic.
-Customs and Revenue authorities are facilitating continuity of business by implementing e-documents and e-payments and pre-arrival clearance procedures and exempting some required documents such as certificate of origin.
-Coordinating Ministry (National Contact Points) Ministry of Trade and Industry P.O.Box 704 ADDIS ABABA, Ethiopia Tel:+251 115513990, +251 115527676 Email: harrimisganu.arga@gmail.com; lisanework@yahoo.com; fikrutadesse@gmail.com; saronlakewethiopia@gmail.com
+However, shortage of trucks to Djibouti due to spike in demand - Djibouti Port operational for Ethiopian service.
+However, extended lockdown in Djibouti affecting operational hours for Shipping Lines and the storage space shortage in Djibouti port adds costs and time to the clearance of containers at the port. - Ethiopia-Sudan border is closed to all traffic. - Customs and Revenue authorities are facilitating continuity of business by implementing e-documents and e-payments and pre-arrival clearance procedures and exempting some required documents such as certificate of origin.

+Ministry of Trade and Industry P.O.
+Box 704 ADDIS ABABA, Ethiopia fikrutadesse@gmail.com; saronlakewethiopia@gmail.com